DUCK EGG CARBONARA

 3. Reduce the heat to the pan to a medium-high and add the cubed pancetta, cooking for 2-3 minutes.
 Add the minced garlic to the pan, cooking until aromatic and the cubed pancetta is just beginning to crisp.
 Remove the pan from the heat.

 4. Making sure to retain some of the cooking water, drain the Linguine and add to the pan with a splash of the pasta water.

 5. Add the grated parmesan and the whisked egg yolks to the pan.
 Toss the linguini, pancetta and yolk mixture together until thoroughly combined.
 The residual heat from the pan will gently cook the egg yolks without scrambling them.
 Add more cooking water if necessary to ensure a loose and glossy sauce.

 6. Season generously with cracked black pepper and finely chopped parsley.

 7. Using a long-pronged fork, twist the pasta onto plates and sprinkle over the crisp pancetta pangritata.
-Serve immediately with a further generous grating of parmesan.
+Serve the duck egg carbonara immediately with a further generous grating of parmesan.